 Donald Pelkie and his family were still living at the homestead when it burnt in 1951.
 The Pelkie Homestead and the former Prince Thompson Homestead, located just above Pelkie’s home which had burnt down just the week before, were two of the oldest remaining farmhouses in Hartland at the time.
 A new house would soon be built on the lot and descendants of Emerson Pelkie still live on the same lot today bringing the total to 6 generations of Pelkie Family living on the same land for over 100 years.

 Pelkie Homestead Fire Article – July 13, 1951

-Charles Springer (1842-1914) was a Civil War Veteran with the 11th Maine Regiment, Company E and worked most of his life at the Linn Woolen Mill.
-He and his wife, Christiana Nevens, lived on the Canaan Road just before Huff Hill.
-Their only child, Harry Springer, took over the family homestead before selling it to Harold Emery and his wife, Leona Cyr.
+Charles Springer (1842-1914) was a Civil War Veteran with the 11th Maine Infantry, Company E and worked most of his life at the Linn Woolen Mill.
+He and his wife Christiana Nevens lived on the Canaan Road just before Huff Hill.
+Their only child Harry Springer took over the family homestead before selling it to Harold Emery and his wife Leona Cyr.
 The farm was struck by lightening on August 10, 1955 and burnt to the ground.
-Joe Lewis and his wife, Christine Parent, later built a new house nearer to the road in front of the former farmhouse location.
+Joe Lewis and his wife Christine Parent later built a new house nearer to the road in front of the former farmhouse location.

 Former Charles Springer & Harold Emery Homestead

 An aerial photo from the 1940s looking westerly showing the Charles Watts Salisbury Homestead (1st from the right).